 Our skin gurus at Vida Glow get this 100%.
 Just like you, they want skin that’s smooth, glossy and firm for as long as possible without wrinkles forming prematurely.

-That’s why Anti-G-Ox contains 10 active ingredients, including biotin, proven to help fight against free radicals and environmental skin damage.
+That’s why our antioxidant supplement, Anti-G-Ox, contains 10 active ingredients, including biotin, proven to help fight against free radicals and environmental skin damage.
 Like sipping on your morning protein smoothie, there’s nothing better, or easier, than looking after your skin with a targeted product like Anti-G-Ox.

 While biotin is known for giving hair and nails a boost, it can do so much more.

 Biotin is an essential nutrient.
 It’s part of the vitamin B family in charge of ensuring the body’s cells are functioning properly.
 There are 8 B vitamins and each has a distinctive job.
 Biotin, also known as Vitamin B-7 or Vitamin H, is responsible for converting certain nutrients into energy and keeping your skin, hair and nails healthy.
 Studies have found it may also help with reducing inflammation and cognitive function.

 Biotin helps produce and distribute fatty acids in the skin, which is crucial for the constant production of new skin cells for healthy, glossy skin.
 Meaning, it’s important when it comes to nourishing your skin.